 Regardless of what brand of phone you have, if it’s relatively new, there’s a good chance it has a feature called Portrait Mode.
 Simply put, Portrait Mode imitates the bokeh effect of portraits taken with DSLR cameras.

-If you’re unfamiliar with the term bokeh, regarding portrait photography, it just means that the subject remains in focus while the background is blurred or out of focus.
+If you’re unfamiliar with the term bokeh, in regards to portraiture, it just means that the subject remains in focus while the background is blurred or out of focus.
 It’s typically accomplished by shooting with a wide aperture.

 Since smartphones don’t usually offer much control over focal length or aperture unless shooting in manual or pro mode, taking portraits with that pleasing bokeh background was impossible until the release of the iPhone 7 Plus.
 Fast forward to 2020, and it seems every new smartphone comes standard with some iteration of Portrait Mode.

-Now, it’s essential to understand that the bokeh in the photos taken on your mobile phone is not due to increased control over the camera (or as a result of Manual Mode control), but instead is an artificial effect added to the image by the camera software.
+Now, it’s essential to understand that the bokeh is not due to increased control over the camera (or as a result of Manual Mode control), but instead is an artificial effect added to the image by the camera software.

 Even though it’s an artificial effect, portrait mode can seriously make the subject of your portrait pop.
 The blurred background eliminates any potential distractions in the background and draws the viewers’ focus to the subject.

 However, there are drawbacks to using portrait mode.
-Since it’s an algorithm used by your phone’s software, rather than an effect of the lens, the bokeh effect may not always be evenly applied.
+Since it’s an algorithm used by your phone’s software the bokeh may not always be evenly applied.
+Because this depth effect comes from AI, it can be inconsistent.

 Some smartphone photographers have complained about weird filter edges around their subjects, or the filter isn’t always applied to the background seen through the edges of a subject’s glasses.